STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Fondaparinux was evaluated in the OASIS-6 study and there were no beneficial effects in patients undergoing primary PCI.
 On the contrary, fondaparinux was associated with an increased risk of stent thrombosis.

 Reperfusion is accomplished by means of PCI or intravenous fibrinolysis.
 Successful reperfusion restores blood flow to the ischemic myocardium and halts the infarction process.
-PCI is superior to fibrinolysis in the vast majority of cases and therefore all patients with acute STEMI should undergo prompt angiography with the intention to perform PCI.
-However, if PCI will be delayed by 120 minutes or more (from first medical contact), fibrinolysis should be given (if it is not contraindicated).
+PCI is superior to fibrinolysis if it can be performed early (within 120 minutes).

 Percutaneous coronary intervention (PCI)

 PCI is the most effective means to restore blood flow in acute STEMI.
-The vast majority of patients with STEMI are candidates for PCI.
 Restoration of coronary blood flow is markedly better with PCI, as compared with fibrinolysis (re-flow is greater and the risk of re-stenosis is smaller).
-PCI is less dependent on symptom duration (fibrinolysis is dependent on symptom duration because the thrombus material reorganizes gradually and becomes less susceptible to fibrinolytic agents).
+PCI is less dependent on symptom duration (fibrinolysis is dependent on symptom duration because the thrombus reorganizes gradually and becomes less susceptible to fibrinolytic agents).

 Fibrinolysis